jacebenson/cedar/docs/versioned_docs/version-2.0/assets-and-files.md

 # Assets and Files

-There are two ways to add an asset to your Redwood app:
+There are two ways to add an asset to your Cedar app:

 1. co-locate it with the component using it and import it into the component as if it were code
 2. add it to the `web/public` directory and reference it relative to your site's root